Leah1977/Fit_Time_MS4/README.md

 ## Database Schema

-I used dbdiagrams to build a database schema for this project
+I used dbdiagrams to build a database schema for this project.

 ### Click here for a link to the database schema [Fit Time Database Schema](media/readmeimages/databaseschema.png)